Son remembered for his selfless heart

 Zack was further motivated to become a registered donor after a classmate received a heart transplant in middle school telling Melanie, “Mom, somebody saved Julia’s life.
 I want to do that.”

 In the morning on December 5, 2017, Melanie received the call every mother hopes they never will receive.
-An emergency room nurse was calling to tell her that Zack had been in a horrible car accident and would need emergency surgery.
-She rushed to the hospital to learn that Zack had a head injury with a subdural hematoma and shift of his brain, skull fracture, tear in his aorta and collapsed left heart ventricle, a punctured lung, and broken ribs and bones.
+An emergency room nurse was calling to tell her Zack had been in a horrible car accident and would need emergency surgery.
+She rushed to the hospital to learn Zack had a head injury with a subdural hematoma and shift of his brain, skull fracture, tear in his aorta and collapsed left heart ventricle, a punctured lung, and broken ribs and bones.

 “I knew that his chances (of survival) were slim to none,” said Melanie.
 “When they took me to his bedside I laid over him and just prayed for the Lord’s will to be done.
 I cried until I almost threw up.”